-Demand for public transport services is strongly related to economic activity.
-Economic growth increases employment, disposable income, and consumer spend, all of which lead to more travel.
-Economic decline produces the opposite effect.
-This was clearly demonstrated over the past decade.
-In 2007 passenger numbers travelling by public transport were at a peak based on passenger journeys in the annual reports of the transport operators.
+In 2007, passenger numbers travelling by public transport were at a peak based on passenger journeys in the annual reports of the transport operators.
 As the first sign of economic decline was evident in 2008, passenger journey numbers on public transport began to decline.
 The year 2009 saw the largest decline in passenger journeys when numbers fell by more than 10% across all modes of public transport.
-Total passenger journeys on public transport continued to decline, but at much slower rate, over the next three years up to 2012, although some services such as Luas did see some growth as new Luas lines were opened.
+Total passenger journeys on public transport continued to decline, but at much slower rate, over the next three years up to 2012 although some services such as Luas did see some growth as new Luas lines were opened.

-By 2013 the decline in total public transport passenger journeys had halted as the economy began to stabilise.
-In the four years since 2013 growth in total passenger journeys has been strong with growth across all modes of PSO funded public transport.
+By 2013, the decline in total public transport passenger journeys had halted as the economy began to stabilise.
+In the five years since 2013 growth in total passenger journeys has been strong with total growth rates across all modes of PSO funded public transport.
+Total PSO passenger journeys grew by 16 million in 2017 and by the same margin in 2018, representing consecutive annual growth in excess of 6%.